zootytooty/ZootAPI/README.md

     $ brew install cask docker
     ```

-- Bring up the local dynamodb, run database migrations, and start the serverless offline environment
+- Bring up the local dynamodb, run database migrations, and start the serverless offline environment.
+This will watch for changes to source files and will restart the offline serverless environment when they're detected.
     ```bash
     ./zootapi $ npm run dev:start
     ```